 What Happened After Diagnosis?

-The section summarises information on children at 5 years of age (born between 2004 and 2012) whose parents/carers have consented to information on their speech, growth, dental health and overall health being recorded in the CRANE Database.
+The section summarises information on children at 5 years of age (born between 2004 and 2013) whose parents/carers agreed (‘consented’) to CRANE collecting information on their child’s health.

-At least 2 in 5 children (41%) had at least one decayed, missing or filled tooth (DMFT).
-This is more than the rate found in the general population (31%).
+Approximately two in every five children (41%) had at least one decayed, missing or filled tooth (DMFT).
+This is more than the rate found in the general population (23%).
 This means rates of DMFT in children born with cleft lip and/or palate are higher than the general population (see the Glossary for more information on dmft).

-A quarter (26%) of children with unilateral cleft lip and palate (UCLP) had what is known as ‘poor facial growth’ when examined by orthodontists (using an assessment called the Five Year Old Index – see the Glossary for more information on the index).
+Approximately two in every five children (41%) with unilateral cleft lip and palate (UCLP) had what is known as ‘good facial growth’ when examined by orthodontists (using an assessment called the Five Year Old Index – see the Glossary for more information on the index).